 This was the exterior wall of the roundhouse; engines would have entered on the other side and machinery would line this side, hence the big windows for natural light.

-Looking at the entrance of the powerplant from its lowest catwalk.
+Looking at the side of 4B from the roof of its car shed.